-The Research Hub is comprised of the BVA Program Director along with a team of professional advisors, academics and administrators who work together to advance the agendas and interests of the BVA under the general direction of the BVA Steering Committee.
-The Hub coordinates the BVA network, assists with inter-campus communication, network administration, proposal-writing and other centralized project support services.
+The Research Hub is comprised of the BVA Program Director and Associate Director, along with a team of professional advisors, academics and administrators working together to advance the agendas and interests of the BVA under the general direction of the Steering Committee.
+The Hub coordinates the network, assists with inter-campus communication, network administration, proposal writing and other centralized project support.
 The Hub also facilitates the BVA’s collaboration with other organizations and helps to disseminate its research findings.

 BVA Research Hub Members

 Andrea Follmer Greenhoot (Dea) is Professor of Psychology, Director of the Center for Teaching Excellence and Gautt Teaching Scholar at the University of Kansas.
 Her research in psychology examines the development of memory.
 Much of this work looks at how children, adolescents, and adults come to remember both good and bad experiences, with a focus on the intersections between memory and emotional processes and social processes.
 In addition to her memory research, she studies the applications of cognitive and developmental science to questions about teaching and learning in higher education.
 Supported by grants from the Spencer and Teagle Foundations, as well as the National Science Foundation, her work has examined strategies for enhancing learning and skill development in large courses, for assessing learning, and for using the evidence to improve education.
 She also led the development, evaluation, and scaling-up of KU’s first year seminar program.